 One of the newer spots to open, this charming restaurant is not far from Hartwood.
 Its focus is on ingredients and resources from the Yucatan Peninsula.
 Since it’s newer, it’s not as busy as Hartwood and has been reviewed as really great for dinner.

 Located in a “secret” garden, this small eatery keeps popping up as a “don’t-miss” when in Tulum.
 It’s great for dinner and you can book in advance.
-You’ll find dishes like fresh ceviche, local pork ribs, and even a Yucatan-influenced pasta dish.
+You’ll find fresh ceviche, local pork ribs, and even a Yucatan-influenced pasta dish.

 For those looking to switch up their cuisine, this amazing Thai restaurant is a welcomed change.
 It’s right by the ocean, plus its menu features organic local ingredients.